Category: UX advice / Evidence-based design methods

 User testing is arguably the most useful evidence gathering method of all.
-In my experience, the amount of ideas for site improvements that come out of a session of user testing surpasses anything else.
+In my experience, the number of ideas for site improvements that come out of a session of user testing surpasses any other method.

 If you've followed the process of gathering quantitive data first and you know you have conversion issues on your site, this can tell you why issues have been happening.
 You'll be able to watch users go through your flow and (providing your test is well designed) you'll see where they get stuck, and hear them tell you why they don't like something or can't find things.

 There are three main methods of remote user testing: 1. facilitated & moderated by you; 2. facilitated (and possibly moderated) by someone else; 3. facilitated by you but unmoderated.
 Each of them works a bit differently, which I’ll explain here.

 Assuming five users, unmoderated testing can be done in a matter of a few days.
-If you're moderating it yourself then the extra organising tends to mean it takes a week or so.
+If you're moderating it yourself then the extra organising tends to mean it takes about a week.

 A template for creating lightweight user testing reports.
 11 pages including test outline; test participant details; executive summary; bugs list; and sheets for key findings (including usability problems and positives).